 You can also try to uncover their reputation by using your professional network.
 Have any of your contacts heard of the company?
 Do they know someone who has?
 Is the printer engaged in any of the professional associations, groups or events you’re familiar with?

 As you narrow your search to a few options, you’ll need to contact them to discuss your project.
-These discussions provide a perfect opportunity to determine if a commercial printer would be an innovative partner for you.
+These discussions provide a perfect opportunity to determine if a commercial printer will be an innovative partner for you.

 Do they ask questions to better understand your project, or do they just take the “order”?
 Do they try to learn more about your company?
 If your project is complex, do they offer suggestions to improve the cost, turnaround time or quality?

-As you discuss your project with a commercial printer you’ll have the chance to learn how they score on the basics—speed, quality and price.
+As you discuss your project with a commercial printer, you’ll have the chance to learn how they score on the basics—speed, quality and price.

 The primary way to evaluate quality is reviewing samples.
 How do their samples look?
 How were the samples sent to you?
 Do they seem to be recent projects, or do you get a sense they’re from ages ago?